GenAI-Logic/genai-logic/README-TerraMaster.md

 ...
 ```

 Replace `XXX.XXX.XXX.XXX` with the actual IP address of your TNAS device.
 When providing a name for your TNAS, you can immediately access the device from your browser using that name.
-E.g., `http://my-tnas.local:5443`  Be aware, you may get a warning in your browser when using `http` vs. `https` until such a time when you implement SSL/TLS certificates.
+E.g., [http://my-tnas.local:5443](http://my-tnas.local:5443)  Be aware, you may get a <r>warning</r> in your browser when using `http` vs. `https` until such a time when you implement SSL/TLS certificates.
 You you can bypass this warning, and proceed to the TNAS device.
 Once you do, will be redirected to the Login screen, if not already authenticated.

 ![install-setup](webgenai/images/browser_warning_http.png)